Mission (LDS Church): Early missions

-During the 1850s the church also had an organization in St. Louis with first Erastus Snow and latter Orson Spencer having a regional leadership position somewhat equivalent to that of a mission president, although neither was referred to by this title while they presided from St. Louis.
+During the 1850s the church also had an organization in St. Louis with first Erastus Snow and later Orson Spencer having a regional leadership position somewhat equivalent to that of a mission president, although neither was referred to by this title while they presided from St. Louis.

 In the western United States families would be called on settlement missions, but these were not primarily proselytizing missions.
 Some started as missions to the Native Americans.
 One such was headed by Orson Hyde and tried to convert the Shoshone in Wyoming.
 The Southern Indian Mission, with Jacob Hamblin as its most famous missionary, made much progress.
 These missions were often directed by church leaders in regular wards and stakes and did not become an organized mission at this time.

 There were three more missions organized at this time in the United States as we define it today.
 The California Mission thrived for a short time with the presence of such men as Parley P. Pratt and George Q. Cannon.
 However, there were nearly as many men on gold-mining missions as regular proselytizing missions.
 By the time of the Utah War, the California Mission had largely stopped functioning.

 The Sandwich Islands Mission was begun in 1850.
 Among the first missionaries sent to what are now called the Hawaiian Islands was George Q. Cannon who converted Jonatana Napela.
 The two of them translated the Book of Mormon into Hawaiian, and the church was able to gain many native Hawaiian converts.

 The last antebellum mission was the Indian Territory Mission.
 Organized in 1855 with Henry W. Miller as president, this mission mainly focused on teaching the Cherokee in what is today Oklahoma.
 There were some converts made in the following five years, however, the mission was soon afterward disbanded.

 In 1865, John Taylor again organized the Eastern States Mission.
 However, this mission stopped functioning in 1869.